karmada-io/website/docs/developers/customize-karmada-scheduler.md

 ### Run the second scheduler in the cluster

 You can run multiple schedulers simultaneously alongside the default scheduler and instruct Karmada what scheduler to use for each of your workloads.
-Here is an sample of the deployment config.
+Here is a sample of the deployment config.
 You can save it as `my-scheduler.yaml`:

 ```yaml
 apiVersion: apps/v1